mmartamagna/My-short-presentation/README.md

 ## Hi everyone! 👋
 👋 Hello!
 I'm Marta, a Research Assistant at the Laboratory for Effective Antipoverty Policies (LEAP) and a Consultant at the Italian headquarters of The World Bank, focusing on Education Economics.

-🔍 My research interests blend Policy Evaluation, Education Economics, Social Economics, and Econometrics.
+🔍 My research interests blend Development, Education, Social, and Behavioural Economics.
 When the situation calls for it, I sprinkle in some Data Science for suitable measures and cool data representations.

 **Research Experiences**
 * Research Assistant - Laboratory for Effective Anti-Poverty Policies (LEAP), Bocconi University (Sep 2023 - )